Office of International Programs

 Travel to Newcastle

 Students are financially responsible for their own airfare.
-Loyola will arrange a group flight from the New York/New Jersey area and students are encouraged to book this flight through our travel agent.
+Loyola will arrange a group flight from the New York/New Jersey area and students are encouraged to book this flight through our travel agent, STA Travel.
 They will fly to Newcastle together and return on the same group-flight.
 Any changes made to departure dates will need to be paid for by the student.
-Loyola does not pay for any flight deviations or tickets changes at all.
-If a student wishes to change their ticket, they must contact our travel agent at Frosch Travel, 410-433-9300.
+Loyola does not pay for any flight deviations or tickets changes.

 We have an onsite team to support the students with any questions, concerns, illnesses, or other issues while they are in Newcastle.
-The Loyola Center team consists of an on-site director, and two support staff, who will be the main point of contact for the students throughout the semester.
+The Loyola Center team consists of an on-site director and support staff and this team will be the main point of contact for the students throughout the semester.
 The team is there for support 24/7 in case of emergency.
-Students will meet all three staff members on their first day when they arrive at the airport.
+Students will meet all staff members on their first day when they arrive at the airport.

 The Newcastle International Office at the university is the office on the ground at the University that assists study abroad students.
 Students can seek help from anyone in their office for questions, advice, or any issues/problems that arise during the semester.